 Stormwater Permitting Improvements

-Florida is growing at a staggering pace, with more than 21 million people now living in the state.
-People, require housing, roads, schools, hospitals and much more.
-During the 2022 legislative session CCC successfully passed legislation that will give the public sector an alternative way to manage their stormwater permitting challenges, providing for a sticker standard for treatment than exist today.
-Florida continues to be a leader in water quality permitting, innovative technology, and private sector participation to address water quality and basin runoff and CCC was proud to pass legislation that with help address stormwater challenges into the future.
+During the 2022 legislative session, CCC successfully passed legislation that will give the public sector an alternative way to manage their stormwater permitting challenges, providing for a stricter treatment standards.
+Florida continues to be a leader in water quality permitting, innovative technology, and private sector participation to address water quality and basin runoff.
+CCC was proud to pass legislation that will help address stormwater challenges into the future.

 Navigating Environmental Resource Permitting

-Recently in 2022 the Capital City Consulting (CCC) team led by Andrew Ketchel successfully navigated a dock permitting issue for a client in Northeast Florida.
-The project which resulted in the issuance of an environmental Resource permit and compliance update was located within an aquatic preserve, proving to be challenging and time consuming.
-CCC led a strategic effort in front of the Northeast regulatory district office of the Florida Department of Environmental Protection (DEP) as well as regulatory staff at DEP headquarters in Tallahassee that include several in person meetings, data gathering and review on the dimensions of the dock, and a safety analysis to accommodate the size of the dock.
-Permitting within an aquatic preserve can be challenging and costly for the homeowner or business owner.
-CCC was able to navigate the process successfully in a time efficient matter for the client.
+Andrew Ketchel, practice lead for environmental issues, has experience navigating dock permitting issues for clients.
+For example, a project in Northeast Florida resulted in the issuance of an environmental resource permit and compliance update that was located within a sensitive environmental area known as an aquatic preserve.
+CCC led a strategic effort in front of a district office of the Florida Department of Environmental Protection (DEP), as well as before regulatory staff at DEP headquarters in Tallahassee, which involved data gathering regarding the proposed dock’s dimensions, as well as a full safety analysis.
+Typically, permitting within an aquatic preserve can be challenging and costly for a home- or business owner.
+Our extensive environmental expertise led to a successful and cost-effective permitting process for this dock owner.

 Secured Funding for Water Projects